feenko/meteor/docs/SETUP.md

 1. Fill in the generated `config/secrets.toml` file with the necessary secrets.
 2. If you need to override any settings, create a file named `config/settings.override.toml`.
-    > [!NOTE]
-    > This file is not included in the version control system.

 By following these steps, you will successfully set up the Meteor project.